Get exclusive member benefits & effect social change. Join Today

 Genital herpes is a sexually transmitted disease (STD).
 This STD causes herpetic sores, which are painful blisters (fluid-filled bumps) that can break open and ooze fluid.
 About 16 percent of people between the ages of 14 and 49 have this STD.

-HSV-1 or HSV-2 can be found in infected people’s body fluids, including:
+HSV-1 or HSV-2 can be found in infected people’s bodily fluids, including:

 The appearance of blisters is known as an outbreak.
 Your first outbreak will appear as early as two days after you contracted the virus, or as late as 30 days afterward.